 Ms. Cleveland opened the meeting to the public at 7:23 pm.
 Thirteen residents spoke on various topics.
 Two residents spoke about the heavy traffic at the intersection of South Shore Boulevard and Pierson Road and the need to connect Gene Mische Way to Gracida Street.
-Another's described disposal methods for livestock waste.
-One method pelletized the waste; another cleaned and recycled the shavings.
-The recycling operation quoted a price of \$1.97 million for two years of licensing and the equipment to recycle shavings.
+Another resident described a method of livestock waste disposal in which the shavings are cleaned and recycled.
+She quoted a price of \$1.97 million for two years of licensing and the equipment to recycle shavings.